 First colliery photograph is copyright Roberts and produced by the Industrial Railway Society.

-Rest of the colliery photographs from the collection of Bill Skevington.
+Th rest of the colliery photographs and railway articles are from the collections of Bill Skevington, Glynn Waite & Mike King.